Reena Roy: Stardom and establishment (1977–1985)

 In 1980, Roy appeared as a rebellious daughter-in-law of Lalita Pawar in Vijay Sadanah's melodrama Sau Din Saas Ke.
 Although the film only a moderate financial success, Roy's work was picked up by critics for praise.
-Her most significant release of the year was the drama Aasha (1980), alongside Jeetendra, in which she played the titular role.
-She received a second nomination for Filmfare Award for Best Actress for her portrayal.
-It was a blockbuster success, as was the 1981 release Naseeb, a "masala" film directed by Manmohan Desai, which featured Roy alongside an ensemble cast of Sinha, Amitabh Bachchan, Rishi Kapoor and Hema Malini.
+Her most significant release of the year was the musical hit Aasha (1980) alongside Jeetendra, in which she played the title role.
+She received a second nomination for Filmfare Award in the Best Actress category for her portrayal.
+It was a blockbuster success, as was the 1981 release Naseeb, a "masala" film directed by Manmohan Desai, which featured Roy alongside Sinha, Amitabh Bachchan, Rishi Kapoor and Hema Malini.
 India Today described the film as "enjoyable but terrible for your health", but Shahid Khan of Planet Bollywood commented that Roy nevertheless, "leaves a mark in her few dramatic scenes."